-An assessment with similarity checking is a way to compare a student’s submitted assessment against a database of other papers and journals to detect for similarity.
+Turnitin is an assessment tool to check similarity for text-based submissions.
+This compares a submitted assessment against a database of other papers and journals to detect for similarity.

 What does it do?

-It is recommended that by default, Turnitin is used as the method of assessment submission with similarity checking, however, Turnitin may be unsuitable for some submissions (e.g. group submissions where there is a single submission for a group of students).
+It is recommended by the university that Turnitin is used as the method of assessment submission for individual, text-based submissions.
+However, Turnitin may be unsuitable for some submissions such as non-text based work or group submissions where there is a single submission for a group of students.

 What should I know?